lm121/kcup/README.md

     ├── test_KDDCup99_DT.py
     └── test_KDDCup99_common_ml.py
 ```
-The src folder consists of two sub-folders where the KDDCup99 one containing the source code implementing the training and testing of different models while the other one, named test, contains test cases.
+The src folder consists of two sub-folders where the KDDCup99 one contains the source code implementing the training and testing of different models while the other one, named test, contains test cases.

 The file names are self explanatory except KDDCup99_common_ml.py which implements the common data preprocessing and evaluation functions
 used by most of other python modules.